ev34j/ev34j-mindstorm-tutorial/README.md

 | **kill**            | kill all java processes running on the EV3              |
 | **copy-scripts**    | copy command-line execution scripts to the EV3          |

-The steps to build and run a program from the command line would be:
+To build and run a program from the OSX command line:

 ```bash
 $ cd ev34j-mindstorm